SURFBOARDS FOR BEGINNERS

 - It is lighter than those polyester resin surfboards

-- More durable than the polyester resin surfboards
+- More durable than polyester resin surfboards

 - Shaped like those traditional surfboards